kaylee42/kaylee42.github.io/source/_posts/2015-12-17-pry-pry-pry.markdown

 Pry isn’t just for debugging - you can drop into pry from your terminal at any time simply by typing ‘pry’, and from there you are ready to begin experimenting!
 You can do anything you can do in irb in pry, only pry is better.

-PRY-DOC
+##PRY-DOC##

-One of my personal favorite features of pry is actually a plugin called XXXpry-docXXX.
+One of my personal favorite features of pry is actually a plugin called [pry-doc](https://github.com/pry/pry-doc).
 To install this, simply enter the following into terminal:

 `gem install pry-doc`